Day Hiking Packing List: Our Favorite Gear

 Emergency shelter

-• These emergency shelters are surprisingly cheap, effective, light, and hardly take up space.
+• Emergency bivys are surprisingly cheap, effective, light, and hardly take up space.

-• We have the blanket style (they come in a sleeping bag style as well) because we like their versatility.
+• We have the blanket style because we like their versatility (they come in a sleeping bag style as well).
 They can be used to create shelter, used as a blanket, or ground cover.

 • We’re carrying three in our emergency kit.
-Two to be used as blankets and one to be used as an emergency bivvy.
+Two to be used as blankets and one to be used as an emergency bivy.

 Firestarter